-Our passion is equal but ours is to create great branding and packaging that looks great, is attractive to the target market, allows the product to be tried and tasted and sells a product.
+Our passion is equal but ours is to create great branding and packaging that looks great, is attractive to the target market, allows the product to be tried and tested and sells product.

 Who have you created your product for and why?
 What will attract them to your product and encourage them to give the product a try?
 What are the key messages that your product will need to get across very quickly?